Dishonored Lady (May 16, 1947)

-Released on May 16, 1947: A wealthy career girl is addicted to men, and after finally finding the man of her dreams, is accused of murdering one of her past lovers.
+Released on May 16, 1947: (running time 1 hour and 24 minutes) A wealthy career girl is addicted to men, and after finally finding the man of her dreams, is accused of murdering one of her past lovers.

 Produced by Jack Chertok

 Written by Edward Sheldon and Margaret Ayer Barnes

 The Actors: Hedy Lamarr (Madeleine Damien), Dennis O'Keefe (Dr. David S. Cousins), John Loder (Felix Courtland), William Lundigan (Jack Garet), Morris Carnovsky (Dr. Richard Caleb), Natalie Schafer (Ethel Royce), Paul Cavanagh (Victor Kranish), Douglass Dumbrille (D.A.
 O'Brien), Margaret Hamilton (Mrs. Geiger, landlady), Gino Corrado (Carl the waiter), James Flavin (Police Sergeant Patella), Raoul Freeman (bailiff), Curt Furburg (courtroom spectator), Henry Herbert (attorney's assistant), Nicholas Joy (Defense Attorney Mitchell), Reid Kilpatrick (AP news broadcastor), Fred Kohler Jr. (first motorcycle cop), Wilbur Mack (the judge), Jack Richardson (passerby), Dewey Robinson (Jim the doorman), Ransom M. Sherman (Mr. Shirley), Harry Strang (Police Sergeant), Kam Tong (Courtland's houseboy), Archie Twitchell (Freddie Fancher), Robert Williams (Police Sergeant Bartlett), Ian Wolfe (Dr. E. G. Lutz)

 Free Download of the old movie Dishonored Lady